Rio Nuñez incident: Local power struggle

 On the 27th, Van Haverbeke learned of Mayore's plans to take back the wife and child and ordered his troops to inspect every ship going up river.
 On the same day, the British ship Favourites commander went to see Haverbeke to protest his actions on account of Britain's treaty with France, but he admitted that his superiors had misinterpreted the treaty, which did not concern Belgium or any other third parties.
 Ismael then learned that his family had been taken prisoner again by Mayoré.
 French and Belgians then met and decided to overthrow Mayoré and name Lamina as his successor.
 A party was sent to make a last effort to get the prisoners back.
 Meanwhile, the locals told the expedition that the two British traders had brought about 30 guns the day before to Mayoré's forces while they flew the white flag.
 Later that day, a delegation of Foulhas arrived and denounced Mayoré, and Landouma dignitaries (Mayore's own peoples) came to say that Mayore was acting under influence of the British traders and that unlike their king, the Landouma chiefs wanted to give Ismael's family back.
-Five days later, on the 16th, after many talks between French and Belgian command, the blockade of the river by the Louise-Marie had started.
-On the 17th, a letter was sent to the British merchants to leave the area or to have their possessions destroyed by the attack.
+Five days later, on the 16th, after many talks between French and Belgian command, the blockade of the river by the Louise Marie had started.
+On the 17th, a letter was sent to Braithwait and Martin to leave the area or to have their possessions destroyed by the attack.
 Two days later, they arrived at Bicaise's home with a peace offering on behalf of Mayore, but that was distrusted by the French and the Belgians, who held the view that they could not trust Mayore.
 On the 20th, a letter from the Britons was received that stated that they would hold the French and Belgian governments responsible of any damage that they would suffer, as they refused to leave Boké.
 On the 23rd, Tongo and 150 of his men arrived holding red flags.
 They were then armed by the French.
-On the same day, the French intercepted the two British fleeing traders and kept them on board until the attack was over.
+On the same day, the French intercepted Braithwait and Martin as they attempted to flee and kept them on board until the attack was over.
 An official declaration of war was then sent to Mayore.